 Faith in the 2012 Election

 Religion emerged as an important issue in the 2012 presidential campaign.
 The personal religious identity of President Barack Obama and the Republican candidate, Governor Mitt Romney, remained a lingering issue throughout the campaign.
-The challenge of Islam in America and how to respond to the revolutions shaking the Muslim world has increasing salience.
-And divisive social issues with a religious dimension, including abortion and same-sex marriage, played a role in both the primaries and the general election.
-This site tracks the statements of the candidates and their running mates on these and related issues.
-You can also view a grid that juxtaposes the major positions of the major candidates here.
+The challenges of Islam in America and how to respond to revolutions across the Muslim world have increasing salience.
+Moreover, divisive social issues with a religious dimension, including abortion and same-sex marriage, played a role in both the primaries and the general election.
+This site compiles the statements of the candidates and their running mates on these and related issues.